TuhinCodeCraft/MERN_CHAT/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

 ## Acknowledgments